 - Weaksauce Weakness: Deathmaw is an unstoppable killing machine, but will do anything for his favourite comfort food.

-- Will Not Be A Victim: One of the best-known strips involves a hero's girlfriend beating up and unhanding a villain who was attempting to have her Stuffed into the Fridge.
+- Will Not Be a Victim: One of the best-known strips involves a hero's girlfriend beating up and unhanding a villain who was attempting to kill her.

 - Years Too Early: Lady Diamondback is dismissive when the Snow Owl invades her lair: